 Personal protective equipment (PPE) is crucial.
 Make sure the company you work for is keeping you well-stocked with gowns, gloves, and masks.
-“If you are caring for someone who is mildly sick at home, wear gloves, wash your hands before and after putting on the gloves,” says Nurse Barb.
-“If you have masks, have the person who is sick use it.
-Change your clothes after caring for the person and wash in hot water in your washing machine.”
+“If you are caring for someone who is mildly sick at home, wear gloves, wash your hands before and after putting on the gloves,” Dehn says.
+She recommends the person you’re caring for also wearing a mask if they’re able and for you to “change your clothes after caring for the person and wash in hot water in your washing machine.”

-“If the person needs more care, do get guidance from their healthcare provider about whether they should be in a hospital and what symptoms would prompt that,” says Nurse Barb.
+“If the person needs more care, do get guidance from their healthcare provider about whether they should be in a hospital and what symptoms would prompt that,” Dehn explains.
 “If a person is sick and it’s a mild case, continue to speak to the healthcare provider about what symptoms to be alerted for, such as shortness of breath or fever that doesn’t improve with over-the-counter remedies like Tylenol.”

 RELATED: Current COVID-19 treatments